Darts (band): Line-up changes

+Later years

+By the end of 1980, their hits had dried up and in 1983 they began to do theatre work appearing and being musical directors of the theatre production of Yakety Yak.

-In 1979, Hegarty became a television presenter, first with the Newcastle upon Tyne-based Alright Now, and later as part of the team fronting the children's programme, Tiswas.
+In 1979, Hegarty became a television presenter, first with the Newcastle upon Tyne-based Alright Now, and later as part of the team fronting the children's programme Tiswas.
 In 1985, Fender and Ray managed and produced the UK a cappella female group The Mint Juleps who scored two minor UK chart entries with "Only Love Can Break Your Heart" (originally by Neil Young) in 1986 and "Every Kinda People" (originally by Robert Palmer) in 1987.

 The band remains in the Top 500 selling list according to the Guinness Book of British Hit Singles.

-The band reformed in 2006 for occasional appearances.
+The band reformed in 2006 for occasional appearances but now, due to popular demand, they perform several gigs each year.
+On 21 August 2021 founding member Bob Fish died from an undisclosed illness aged 72.